neumino/neumino.github.io/movies.md

 ### Love Me Instead
-*Released on 2021-11-19, vote average 7.8*
+*Released on 2021-11-19, vote average 7.2*

-Accompanied by a ward, a prisoner travels to his hometown to reconnect with his daughter and make amends, but a tragic truth mars his journey.
+One day, Sedat, who works as a prison guard in Konya, is given the duty to take one of the prisoners, Musa, to his hometown.
+Musa does not intend to return until he finds out why his daughter was killed.

 <iframe id="player"
 	type="text/html"